megajoules8/Mirador/README.md

 # Practical Information
 The app can be found here: [Míreadóir](https://mireadoir.ie)

 I hacked it in a little over a day, added a bunch of stuff as needed over a month or so when I had time, and then had a lot of refactoring to do.
-I'm still working on tidying up main.py.
+I'm still working on tidying up.
 Fixing the sorting and normalising sped it up substantially.

 ### TODO: